oemunoz/wikkawiki/Readme.md

 ## To run the image:

+This is a resumed HowTo, for a long description follow the link to the [WikkaWiki](http://wikkawiki.org/Wikka-Docker).

 ### To run the default image (new Install):
 When you run this docker with the basic minimum options: